About Backbeat Bruins

 🎹 Aiden Jahangiri — Co-Founder & Vice President

-Aiden is a UCLA graduate in psychology / pre-med who co-founded Backbeat Bruins to expand its reach in healthcare and senior living communities.
-He helps organize performances, recruit musicians, and build partnerships with hospitals and care facilities.
+Aiden Jahangiri is a UCLA graduate in psychology on the pre-med track and a co-founder of Backbeat Bruins.
+Within the organization, he helps coordinate performances, recruit musicians, and build partnerships with hospitals and senior care facilities.

 Nupur is a UCLA psychology / pre-med student and dancer who co-founded Backbeat Bruins to spread joy through art at healthcare facilities and nursing homes.
 She has performed, choreographed, and taught a wide range of dance styles for numerous events.